 - Can sometimes be a bit expensive compared to digital synths of similar functionality

-- Can require larger form factor for advanced instruments, given that the number of components directly relates to sound production
+- Can require larger form factor for advanced instruments, given that the number of components directly relates to sound production capabilities

-- If there is no digital control implemented, then may not have any possibility for preset memory
+- If there is no digital control implemented, then may not have any possibility for preset memory or remote control via MIDI

 What is a Digital Synthesizer?

 As mentioned before, the 1980s saw the rise of digital synthesis technology.
 The reasons for this were numerous—and in fact, the first primary uses for digital tech in synth design didn't even have to do directly with sound generation at all.
 In the mid/late 1970s, analog synth manufacturers started to use digital technology in order to control analog circuits.
 This enabled some pretty profound new developments: polyphonic synthesizers became common, as did preset memory.
 Eventually, manufacturers started to focus on employing digital processes in sound generation as well...leading to a revolution in electronic instrument design.
 Instead of relying on analog techniques with VCOs, VCFs, and VCAs, designers began to dream up entirely new ways of creating sound, many of which would be impossible to achieve with purely analog circuits.
 This led to entirely new types of sounds.
+A digital synthesizer is a synthesizer which leverages the unique possiblities of digital technology to make sounds that often would be impossible (or just difficult) to achieve with analog synthesis alone.

 Digital synthesizers are, at their core, specialized computers.
 They use meticulously-constructed computer code in order to produce streams of data that react to user input and are eventually translated into sound.
 The nature of the programs determines the range of possible sounds instead of the physical/electrical properties of the components, meaning that in theory any type of sound is possible.